MicrosoftDocs/VBA-Docs/api/Access.ObjectFrame.Object.md

 ## Remarks

 The **Object** property returns a reference to an ActiveX object.
-You can use the **Set** statement to assign this ActiveX object to an object variable.
+Use the **Set** statement to assign this ActiveX object to an object variable.
 The type of object reference returned depends on which application created the OLE object.

 When you embed or link an OLE object in a Microsoft Access form, you can set properties that determine the type of object and the behavior of the container control.
 However, you can't directly set or read the OLE object's properties or apply its methods, as you can when performing Automation.